ky213/talage-api/README.md

 ## Notes:

-- If you are running against a local MySQL instance and receive and error regarding incompatibility with "sql_mode=only_full_group_by", please make a note of it and workaround it by running this query locally: ```SET GLOBAL sql_mode='';```
+- If you are running against a local MySQL instance and receive and error regarding incompatibility with "sql_mode=only_full_group_by", please notify someone of it immediately.